 First impressions are everything - especially when it comes to attracting new talent!

-Today, candidates are ready to travel just for the job interview, but a hitch in your reimbursement process can create doubts.
-One wrong move and it can create the impression that your company isn’t serious about scale.
-On the other hand, if you can provide your candidates with an excellent hiring experience, it can be an added advantage.
+Today, candidates are ready to travel just for the job interview, but a hitch in your expense reimbursement process can create doubts.
+One wrong move and it can create the impression that your company isn't serious about scale.
+On the other hand, if you can provide your candidates with excellent hiring experience, it can be an added advantage.

 In this article, we focus on candidate travel reimbursement and its importance.
-Additionally, we look at some quick tips on how to effectively enforce these policies.
+Additionally, we look at some quick tips on how to effectively enforce these expense policies.

 Finding good talent is tough.
 Hence, businesses are actively blurring boundaries when it comes to hiring the right candidates.
 While some businesses open up to freelancing opportunities others encourage candidates from different cities to apply for their job openings.

 Choosing to reimburse or not can limit your applicant pool.
-If a candidate is aware that the expenses made while traveling for an interview are reimbursable, he/she will be encouraged to take up the opportunity.
+If a candidate is aware that the expenses incurred while traveling for an interview are reimbursable, he/she will be encouraged to take up the opportunity.
 Having a clearly communicated candidate travel reimbursement policy can also help build trust.

 A candidate who’s traveling for an interview is taking time from their regular schedule to do so.
 Hence, providing them a seamless hiring process speaks leaps and bounds about your company culture.
 Additionally, having a good or bad interview experience can also affect their decisions.